aio-libs/aiohttp/docs/web_reference.rst

 *Application* contains a *router* instance and a list of callbacks that will be called during application finishing.

-:class:`Application` is a :obj:`dict`-like object, so you can use it for :ref:`sharing data<aiohttp-web-data-sharing>` globally by storing arbitrary properties for later access from a :ref:`handler<aiohttp-web-handler>` via the :attr:`Request.app` property::
+:attr:`Application.state` is a :obj:`dict`-like object, so you can use it for :ref:`sharing data<aiohttp-web-data-sharing>` globally by storing arbitrary properties for later access from a :ref:`handler<aiohttp-web-handler>` via the :attr:`Request.app` property::